 Statutory Sick Pay reimbursement

-The Government is bringing forward legislation that will allow small and medium-sized businesses to reclaim Statutory Sick Pay (SSP) paid for any absence related to coronavirus.
+Legislation allowing small and medium-sized businesses to reclaim Statutory Sick Pay (SSP) paid for any absence related to coronavirus will be brought forward.

 The law stipulates that medical evidence is not required for the first seven days of sickness.
 After seven days, the employer has the power to determine what proof, if any, they require from the employee.